suyuan32/simple-admin-doc/src/guide/feature/prometheus.md

 ---
 # Service Monitoring

-## We use Prometheus to do the service monitoring.
+## We use Prometheus to do the service monitoring

 ### Install Prometheus